GaloisInc/saw-script/CONTRIBUTING.md

   requires successful completion of a CI workflow including a wide variety of tests.
 Branches must be up-to-date with `master` before merging.

+- A PR is normally merged by the author of the PR following a review acceptance and valid CI completion.
+This allows the author to determine when they are fully ready for the merge to be performed.
+We suggest the use of Mergify (see below) although the merge can also be performed manually, and if you as an author do not have merge permissions, please indicate this in a comment when asking for reviews.

 ## Using Mergify

 Due to the requirement that PRs pass CI and code review and are